andyrobinson/ard-nav/FieldReports.md

 ** Bad 40, confirmed
 ** Fix at 38, see if this work with everything
 * Hardware - try a different channel (if possible)
+* Tried channel 3 for the rudder - makes no difference

 ### 8 March 2023, Workshop